How to Put Backspin on a Golf Ball With Confidence

 Remember, golf is a game of opposites.
 Aim right so you can hit it left.
 Hit down on the ball so that you can get it airborne.

-- Don’t forward press the club.
+When your hands get too far ahead of the ball, it’s nearly impossible to hit it with the right angle for spin.
 Instead, start at a neutral position with your hands, so the shaft angle promotes spin.

 Ultimately, these steps should lead to hitting a wedge that hits the green and stops or spins backward.